Dr. Mark C. Walker, BVSc, DACVIM

 Dr. Parisi is originally from Staten Island, NY but has been bouncing around various parts of Florida for the past 23 years.
-He graduated from the University of Florida College of Veterinary Medicine in 2017 with his Doctorate of Veterinary Medicine and is now a rotating intern here at Capital Veterinary Specialists Jacksonville.
+He graduated from the University of Florida College of Veterinary Medicine in 2017 with his Doctorate of Veterinary Medicine.

 Dr. Parisi has a passion for advanced imaging, specifically CT and ultrasound, and hopes to become a boarded specialist in diagnostic imaging in the future.
 Outside of the clinic, Dr. Parisi enjoys hiking and camping with his cattle dog mix Zebu, diving in the ocean, and driving back roads with the windows down.

 Dr. Kate Peper, DVM

 Dr. Peper grew up in California, Nebraska, and Colorado.
 After completing her undergraduate degree at Duke University, Dr. Peper attended the University of Florida College of Veterinary Medicine.
 She graduated with high honors with the class of 2017.
 Dr. Peper is performing a rotating internship at Capital Veterinary Specialists from 2017 to 2018.
 She has a special interest in diagnostic imaging and is involved with multiple research projects at her alma mater.
 She also recently received the University of Florida radiology student scholarship to further pursue her radiology interest.

 Dr. Peper and her husband live in the Ponte Vedra area with their black lab, Olive, and their two horses, Akela and Lumiere.
 In her free time, Dr. Peper enjoys horseback riding (dressage), running, and reading.